 Using the Component Manager

-To fix the first issue we’ll display some sort of visual indicator that the download is happening.
-We could code this all by hand, but there is already a 3rd party component, called Progress HUD, that will do this for us.
-Lets walk through how to add this component to our application and use it in our application.
+To fix the first issue, we’ll display some sort of visual indicator that the download is happening.
+We could code this all by hand, but there is already a third-party component, called Progress HUD, that will do this for us.
+Let’s walk through how to add and then use this component in our application.